Subscribe to Blog via Email

-Neuroendocrine Cancers can sometimes present with one or more vague symptoms which occasionally results in a lengthy diagnostic phase for some.
+Neuroendocrine Tumours (NETs) can sometimes present with one or more vague symptoms which occasionally results in a lengthy diagnostic phase for some.
 Sure, there can be issues with doctor experience and knowledge that can add to the problem.
-However, some people do present with multiple vague and confusing symptoms and some people have comorbidities which have similar symptoms.
-Textbook diagnostics just don’t make sense, sometimes even when the doctor suspects Neuroendocrine Cancer i.e. classic symptoms of ‘something’ but with negative markers for NETs.
-Clearly those are extreme cases and just like other complex diseases, many diagnoses of Neuroendocrine Cancer can be extremely challenging.
+However, some people do present with multiple vague and confusing symptoms and some people have comorbidities that have similar symptoms.
+Textbook diagnostics just don’t make sense, sometimes even when the doctor suspects a NET i.e. classic symptoms of ‘something’ but with negative markers for NETs.
+Clearly, those are extreme cases and just like other complex diseases, many diagnoses of NET can be extremely challenging.
 Even for an experienced doctor, it can be a difficult jigsaw!

 There are two varieties of flushing in carcinoid syndrome:

-Another source for flush descriptions comes from a paid article written by well known NET Endocrinologists – Öberg, Grosssman et al.
+Another source for flush descriptions comes from a paid article written by a well-known NET Endocrinologist – Kjell Öberg.

 Four different types of flushing have been described in the literature.